michelcrypt4d4mus/ethecycle/README.md

 1. Current unique ID for edge is `transaction_id = f"{self.transaction_hash}-{self.log_index}"`.
 Does that make sense?
 1. Do you have a rough estimate as far as blocks per hour and/or blocks per day?

+# Potential Queries
+1. Identify the largest short term pass through wallets (AKA wallets with large xfers in and out in a short time frame that end up w/0 balances and are not used again)

 # Resources
 * [Gremlin Query Cheat Sheet](https://dkuppitz.github.io/gremlin-cheat-sheet/101.html), [Advanced Cheet Sheet](https://dkuppitz.github.io/gremlin-cheat-sheet/102.html) (includes `cyclicPath()` element)
 * [Gremlin query book by Kelvin Lawrence](https://kelvinlawrence.net/book/Gremlin-Graph-Guide.html).
 Best resource I have found.
 Note these are not in python so the code may be slightly different than shown.